Xaxis/rpysurveillance/README.md

 ## Summary

-Python + OpenCV Surveillance System (tailored for Raspberry Pi)
+Python + OpenCV Surveillance System (tailored for the Raspberry Pi)

 This is a multi-camera surveillance system that performs motion and facial detection.